Tanzania Revenue Authority

 Taxes and charges administered and collected by Authority are Income Taxes that include, Corporate Tax, Individuals, Pay As You Earn (PAYE), Skills Development Levy (SDL), and other Withholding Taxes, Value Added Tax (VAT), Import Duty, Excise Duty, Stamp Duty, Airport Service Charge, Port Service Charge, Motor Vehicle Registration, and Transfer Tax, Property Rate, Fuel Levy, Petroleum Levy, Tourism Development Levy, Railway Development Levy, and Motor Vehicle Driving License Fee.
 The current chairperson of the TRA Board of Directors is Uledi Mussa Abbas.
 Offices of the TRA are located in Dar es Salaam.

+In February 2026, the Minister of Finance Khamis Mussa Omar handed over 72 vehicles from Ministry of Finance and Planning to TRA to improve service delivery throughout the nation.
+The cars are meant to increase taxpayer accessibility, increase revenue collection, and fortify public services.